Where to Buy

 GBM Assessment (Score: 6/10)

-Henrik Pontoppidan, who shared the Nobel Prize in Literature in 1917, was a Danish realist whose masterwork Lucky Per follows an ambitious young man's struggle against the constraints of his puritanical upbringing and provincial society.
-The novel combines sweeping social panorama with penetrating psychological insight, charting its protagonist's restless pursuit of happiness and self-determination across decades of Danish life.
+Was a Danish realist whose masterwork Lucky Per follows an ambitious young man's struggle against the constraints of his puritanical upbringing and provincial society.
+The novel combines far-reaching social panorama with penetrating psychological insight, charting its protagonist's restless pursuit of happiness and self-determination across decades of Danish life.

 Awards & Adaptations